dask/dask-ml/docs/source/contributing.rst

 We use `numpydoc <http://numpydoc.readthedocs.io/en/latest/format.html>`_ for our docstrings.

 Examples are written as Jupyter notebooks with their output stripped, either manually or using `nbstripout <https://github.com/kynan/nbstripout>`_.
+We want examples to be runnable on binder so they should be small, but include instructions for how to scale up to larger problems.

-The source for some examples is maintained in the `dask-examples <https://github.com/dask/dask-examples>`_ repository.
-Updates should be made there, and they're automatically included as part of the documentation build process.
+The source for most examples is maintained in the `dask-examples
+<https://github.com/dask/dask-examples>`_ repository.
+Updates should be made
+there, and they're automatically included as part of the Dask-ML documentation build process.

+When adding an example for new feature that's only available in master, the notebook should be first included in Dask-ML repository under ``docs/source/examples/``.
+These examples will be moved to ``dask/dask-examples`` as part of the Dask-ML release process.